chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Cost of living

-Moscow_09-13_img11_Tretyakovsky_Passage.jpg]] During Soviet times, apartments were lent to people by the government according to the square meters-per-person norm (some groups, including people's artists, heroes and prominent scientists had bonuses according to their honors).
+]] During Soviet times, apartments were lent to people by the government according to the square meters-per-person norm (some groups, including people's artists, heroes and prominent scientists had bonuses according to their honors).
 Private ownership of apartments was limited until the 1990s, when people were permitted to secure property rights to the places they inhabited.
-Since the Soviet era, estate owners have had to pay the service charge for their residences, a fixed amount based on persons per living area.Moscow,_Stoleshnikov_Lane.jpg|alt=|left]]The price of real estate in Moscow continues to rise.
+Since the Soviet era, estate owners have had to pay the service charge for their residences, a fixed amount based on persons per living area.|alt=|left]]The price of real estate in Moscow continues to rise.
 Today, one could expect to pay $4,000 on average per square meter (11 sq ft) on the outskirts of the city[144] or US$6,500–$8,000 per square meter in a prestigious district.
 The price sometimes may exceed US$40,000 per square meter in a flat.[145][146][147]
 It costs about US$1,200 per month to rent a one-bedroom apartment and about US$1,000 per month for a studio in the center of Moscow.

 A typical one-bedroom apartment is about , a typical two-bedroom apartment is , and a typical three-bedroom apartment is .
 Many cannot move out of their apartments, especially if a family lives in a two-room apartment originally granted by the state during the Soviet era.
 Some city residents have attempted to cope with the cost of living by renting their apartments while staying in dachas (country houses) outside the city.